Thessaloniki International Film Festival: History

 The Thessaloniki Film Festival was launched as a national film festival in 1960 under the name “Greek Film Week” with the contribution of “Techni” Macedonian Art Society.
 The event was renamed “Thessaloniki Greek Film Festival” in 1966 and continued as a national film festival until 1991.
 During these years, the festival closely followed the trends of the national film production, its program highlighting the emergence of the “New Greek Cinema”, while showcasing the work of world cinema auteurs.
 After the political changeover that followed the 7-year Greek military regime (1967–1974), the festival was intensely politicized, reflecting the political climate of the day, yet keeping its focus on art-house cinema.
 The event was subject to the Ministry of Trade by 1981 when it came under the auspices of the Greek Ministry of Culture.
 Following a new national law on cinema, an artistic director was appointed in 1986.

 In 1992, during its 33rd edition, TIFF became an international festival under the artistic direction of film critic Michalis Demopoulos.

 Film director Theo Angelopoulos was appointed president.
 Since then, the festival has been committed to international independent cinema and the discovery of promising voices from around the world and from the Balkans.
 Further to showcasing the domestic film production, the festival presents independent films, premieres and tributes to major Greek and international filmmakers while hosting a large number of sidebar events.

 Notable guests and tributes

 Leading filmmakers that have attended TIFF include Abbas Kiarostami, Nagisa Oshima, Nanni Moretti, Bernardo Bertolucci, Manoel de Oliveira, Ken Loach, Agnès Varda, Béla Tarr, Todd Solondz, Nuri Bilge Ceylan, Francis Ford Coppola, Wim Wenders, Alfonso Cuarón, Oliver Stone, Emir Kusturica, Fatih Akin, Werner Herzog, Takeshi Kitano, Michael Winterbottom, Aki Kaurismäki, Jim Jarmusch, Alexander Payne, Louie Psihoyos and John Waters.

-Acclaimed actors, actresses and artists who visited TIFF either as guests or as member of the festival juries include Catherine Deneuve, Harvey Keitel, Faye Dunaway, Isabelle Huppert, John Malkovich, Willem Dafoe, Sam Rockwell, Michael Ondaatje and Jean Marc Barr.
+Acclaimed actors, actresses and artists who visited TIFF either as guests or as member of the festival juries include Catherine Deneuve, Harvey Keitel, Faye Dunaway, Isabelle Huppert, John Malkovich, Willem Dafoe, Sam Rockwell, Michael Ondaatje, Jean Marc Barr, Charlotte Gainsbourg, Monica Bellucci, Juliette Binoche and Ralph Fiennes.

 TIFF has held the following tributes to acclaimed auteurs, national cinemas and movements: